AlexLA99/Art-Bible/README.md

 ### What is an Art Bible?

 An Art Bible is a document created to communicate to the art team exactly what style the art assets should match.
 In other words, is a document that describes the style of the game.
+This document helps to avoid mixing different styles of art and helps the artist know which direction the art takes and makes everybody follow an established line.

 ```markdown
 Syntax highlighted code block